Supreme Court ruling spurs Wisconsin to get early votes in

 However, since the appellate ruling nearly three weeks ago, Democrats have been working under the assumption that the deadline for returning ballots would be 8 p.m. on Election Day and have helped shatter the state record for returning absentee ballots, Burden said.

-As of Tuesday, more than 1.4 million absentee ballots, including 352,000 that were cast early in person, had been returned, which is 48% of the total Wisconsin votes cast in the 2016 presidential election.
+As of Tuesday, more than 1.4 million ballots had been returned, including 352,000 that were cast early in person.
+That is 48% of the total Wisconsin votes cast in the 2016 presidential election.
 About 10 times more ballots have been returned by mail than in typical presidential elections.

 Still, there were 320,000 outstanding ballots as of Tuesday, which amounts to 18% of the nearly 1.7 million absentee ballots requested.
 In the April presidential primary election, 9% of all requested absentee ballots were not returned.
 In that election, 1.7% of all ballots returned were rejected due to missing signatures or other deficiencies that were not fixed in time by the voters.